resbaz/resbaz2022qld/code.md

 If a participant engages in harassing behaviors, the anti-harassment officers may take any action they deem appropriate, including warning the offender or expulsion from the event.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the anti-harassment officers or your site host immediately.
-If you are being harassed by an anti-harassment officer or otherwise don’t feel safe reporting to them, please contact [researchdata@auckland.ac.nz](mailto:researchdata@auckland.ac.nz).
+If you are being harassed by an anti-harassment officer or otherwise don’t feel safe reporting to them, you are welcome to contact a [UQ Discrimination and Harassment Contact Officer](https://staff.uq.edu.au/information-and-services/human-resources/conduct-ethics/discrimination/find-contact-officer).

 Anti-harassment officers will be happy to help attendees contact police or crisis services, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.